Arizona Naturalists >>> Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Asteraceae >>> Matricaria discoidea

 Matricaria discoidea photo © by Michael Plagens

-Photographed at Mesquite Wash, Maricopa Co., Arizona.
-April 2008.
+Photographed in Glendale, Maricopa Co., Arizona.
+April 2016.

-ANNUAL: Medium-sized annual of spring time in the Sonoran Desert.
-Few plants exceed ½ meter in height with many stems branching from near base.
+ANNUAL: Very small to medium-sized annual of spring time in the Sonoran Desert.
+Few plants exceed 10 cm in height with several stems branching from near base.

-FLOWERS: Numerous small yellow disc flowers arranged conically and without rays.
-The effect is that the flower heads look like yellow buttons.
+FLOWERS: Numerous pale green-yellow disc flowers arranged conically and without rays.
+The effect is that the flower heads look like tiny buttons.
 Opening March to May.

 LEAVES: Smooth leaves are pinnately divided into narrow segments.
 On crushing they sometimes emit pineapple or chamomile aroma.
 Some plants have little or no such aroma.

-RANGE: Requires a good supply of moisture and so is typically found in riparian habitats or near recently flooded wash channels.
-More likely in upland Sonoran Desert.
+RANGE: Requires a good supply of moisture and so is typically found in riparian habitats or as a weed in irrigated gardens.

 FRUIT: Small seeds topped with papery scales.